CadenFinley/OLD_DevToolsTerminal/README.md

 ## Overview

 DevToolsTerminal is a open-source, command-line tool designed to interact with OpenAI's API, manage terminal commands, and handle user settings.
 It provides a robust interface for executing commands, managing chat history, and configuring various settings.
-It also provides built-in functionality for startup commands and command shortcuts.
+It also provides built-in functionality for startup commands, command shortcuts, and script execution.

 ## Features